Browser does not support script.

 We have developed a range of resources containing advice, top tips and useful web links.
 These cover the most common equality issues.
 We also advise you to do your own research if you think you have an issue that may affect your job search.

-You do not have any legal obligation to disclose a disability unless you want to.
+You do not have any legal obligation to tell a potential employer if you have a disability unless you want to.
 It is your personal choice as detailed in the Equality Act 2010.

 When making this decision you should consider whether your disability potentially raises a health and safety issue.
 An example of this is if you have epilepsy and may experience a seizure at work.
 Another factor in this decision is whether or not you require any adjustments to enable you to undertake your day to work or even to attend the interview.